Tuesday, December 5, 2023

 A Warm Evening Respite

 We spent the Thanksgiving holiday in Orlando to take in the ESPN Events Invitational college basketball tournament.
 It was a different sort of vacation for us, but thoroughly enjoyable.
-Thanksgiving dinner consisted of court side hotdogs and shelf Scotch.
+Thanksgiving dinner consisted of court side hotdogs and bottom shelf Scotch.
 I didn't get in a lot of whiskey shopping, but did pick up a few bottles that are unavailable or hard to find in Virginia.
 It's been a busy week since our return, with inhospitable outdoor weather, but the weekend brought a bit of a respite, and the chance to open a new bottle.

 After an early dinner, with the temps hovering a low 60°, I grabbed the St. Augustine Port Finished Bourbon, along with a CAO America cigar.